Rod Casey, D.Min.

 James Spencer, Ph.D.

 James Spencer, Ph.D. is the author of Thinking Christian: Essays on Testimony, Accountability, and the Christian Mind, a 2020 volume he developed after teaching “Developing A Christian Mind” at Right On Mission.
 He is co-author of Trajectories: A Gospel-Centered Introduction to Old Testament Theology.
-His other work includes being a consultant for Ruffalo Noel-Levitz where he assists colleges and universities in the areas of online program development and enrollment management and serving as Vice President and COO of the Moody Center Online.
+His other work includes being a consultant for Ruffalo Noel-Levitz where he assists colleges and universities in the areas of online program development and enrollment management and serving as the President of D.L.
+Moody Center.

 Dr. Spencer came to faith in 1998 through the ministry of Campus Crusade (now Cru) and the persistence of his high school sweetheart (now his wife of 20+ years).
 He graduated with a B.S. in Kinesiology from the University of Illinois at Chicago, a Master of Divinity at Moody Theological Seminary, an M.A. in Biblical Exegesis from Wheaton College and his Ph.D. in Theological Studies-Old Testament from Trinity Evangelical Divinity School.
 After that, he attended Institute of Education Management at Harvard University.